The effective management of risk is integral to delivering our strategy

 Low commodity prices can result in higher cost operations becoming uneconomic which can in turn result in lower levels of cash flow, profitability and valuation.
 Lower cash flows and valuations may in turn constrain the Group’s ability to fund the acquisition of new royalties and streams, or meet financial covenants associated with its borrowing facility.

-Low commodity prices may also result in our mining partners delaying or abandoning uneconomic operations, which would also result in lower levels of cash flow and the impairment of the Group’s portfolio.
+Low commodity prices may also result in our mining partners delaying or suspending operations, which would also result in lower levels of cash flow and the impairment of the Group’s portfolio.

 Mitigation